Saturday, March 8, 2014

 Head Coach, Ed Ulmer.
 Boys Indoor Track has a proven track record, winning the PCL Championship in 1981, 82, 84, 88, 92, and 95.
 The team competes in Statewide meets, as well as in New Jersey and at Lehigh University.
 Approximately 60 boys compete in various track and field events.

-The newest of Ryan's sports teams, the Lacrosse players compete in the Catholic League during the Spring season.
+The boys' lacrosse team competes in the Catholic League during the Spring season.
 The `98 squad became the 1st playoff team in Ryan's history.
 The team has made the playoffs for the last 3 seasons.

-Better known as "The Father" of American Football, is the sport of Rugby.
+Better known as "The Father" of American Football, is the sport of Rugby, a club sport at AR.
 Played with 15 players on a field, no forward passes, no time outs, and 40 minute halves with only 5 minutes in between, and played on a larger field than football, with continuous activity, Rugby is one of the most competitive games around.

-Head Coach, George Todt and a 6 member staff lead the Soccer Program.
-Ryan Soccer is one of the outstanding high school programs in Pennsylvania.
-Ryan has taken 12 of the last 19 Catholic League Championships.
+Archbishop Ryan Soccer is one of the outstanding high school programs in Pennsylvania.
+Ryan has taken 12 of the last 23 Catholic League Championships.
 Approximately 70 players make up the three team sport.
 The Varsity, Junior Varsity and Freshmen teams play on the finest field in the area.
 Many Ryan players win scholarships to area colleges and some have gone on to play for national teams and the pros.
+Head coach: Michael Bradby

-Head Coach, Frank Morris.
-The Swim team trains and competes in the beautiful and modern Alberta Morris Pool across from the school.
+The Swim team trains and competes in the beautiful and modern Alberta Morris Pool across the street from the school.
 The program develops great swimmers and helps promote team spirit in a highly competitive atmosphere.
+Head coach: Ed Macko

-Head Coach, Jackie Hartzell.
 The Varsity, Junior Varsity, and Freshmen Basketball teams train and play in their own beautiful gym.
 The season consists of 25 games and competes in the Northern Division of the PCL.
 Many members of the team come from CYO programs begun in the grade schools.
 Development of their court skills and tactics continue on the High School level.
+Head coach: Mike McCusker

-Head Coach, Andrew Martin.
 Ryan's Bowling team is comprised of approximately 12-15 girls.
 This sport provides an excellent opportunity to refine skills in this competitive and enjoyable setting.
-Girls Bowling has won 4 consecutive championships for 1997, 98, 99, and 2000.
-As of January 8th, 2004, the Varsity team's record is 20 - 4, and the Junior Varsity team's record is 18 - 6!
+Girls' Bowling won four consecutive PCL championships for 1997, 98, 99, and 2000.
+Head coach: Andrew Martin

-Raiders Head Coach, Nancy Cartwright.
-The Raiders Cheerleading team is comprised of 2 squads; Varsity and Junior Varsity.
-With approximately 22 members on each team, the girls cheer during both the football and basketball seasons.
-The squads also enter competitions throughout the year.
-Go to www.ryanraiderscheerleading.shutterfly.com
+The Ryan Cheerleading team is comprised of 2 squads; Varsity and Junior Varsity.
+With approximately 35 members on Varsity and 30 on the JV team.
+The girls cheer during both the football and basketball seasons.
+The squads also enter competitions and compete nationally throughout the year.
+In the 2012-13 season, the varsity squad won District 12 and All Catholic, also placing third in the state and 6th nationally.
+Head coach: Nancy Cartwright

-Head Coach, Ed Macko and 1 assistant.
 The Ryan Girls Swim team train and compete in the state-of-the-art Alberta Morris Pool located directly across the street from Ryan.
 The highly talented and motivated team usually challenges for the Team Title, while producing many individual honors at the championship meet.
+Head coach: Ed Macko

-Head Coach, Nora Kramer.
-The sport is comprised of two teams, Varsity and Junior Varsity which compete in the Spring.
+The sport is comprised of two teams, Varsity and Junior Varsity which compete in the Fall.
 The girls compete in the newly renovated Girls gym which provides a superior setting to learn a highly skilled and demanding sport.
+Head coach: Nora Kramer

 Archbishop Ryan High School 11201 Academy Road Philadelphia, PA 19154 215-637-1800